When is the last time you heard of a Half-Human Hybrid

 - This seems to hold true for all of the (natural) dhampyrs in the books.

-- InuYasha: Tends to hold true for canon hanyou; the title character, Shiori, and Jinenji are all the product of youkai fathers and human mothers.
+- InuYasha: Tends to hold true for canon hanyou; the title character (half-dog demon), Shiori (half-bat demon) and Jinenji (half-horse demon) are all the product of youkai fathers and human mothers.
 The only exception appears in a filler arc in the anime where Gyuuoh is the son of a human male and a cow youkai.

-- The inversion is brought up for laughs with Jinenji, whose elderly mother is so crone-like that both Inuyasha and Kagome initially think she is a demon on first meeting her (in the original Japanese Inuyasha calls her a yamanba or mountain witch; the dubbed anime has Kagome admit she thought Jinenji's mom was Baba Yaga).
+- The inversion is brought up for laughs with Jinenji, whose elderly mother is so crone-like and such an Almighty Mom that both Inuyasha and Kagome initially think she is a demon on first meeting her (in the original Japanese Inuyasha calls her a yamanba or mountain witch; the dubbed anime has Kagome admit she thought Jinenji's mom was Baba Yaga).

 - Dai no Daibouken has Dai and Lahart.

-- Dragon Ball Z spat out four of these: Gohan, Goten, Trunks and Bra.
+- Dragon Ball Z spat out five of these: Gohan, Goten, Trunks, Bra and Pan.

 - Nurarihyon No Mago has an youkai grandfather and a (spiritually strong) human grandmother, his mother is human and his father is half-human.